When you are about to upgrade ZendTo using either the command

 The files to save out of the way are as follows:

-Upgrading from Version 5.0x to 5.10?
+Upgrading from Version 5.0x?
 You should just download the latest version of the ZendTo Installer and run it.
 You will need a new version of PHP which it will find, install and configure for you as a replacement for any pre-existing version.

-There are tools /opt/zendto/bin/upgrade_preferences_php and /opt/zendto/bin/upgrade_zendto_conf which will copy your existing changes to preferences.php and zendto.conf into the default new one supplied with the upgrade.
+The tool /opt/zendto/bin/upgrade will copy your existing changes to preferences.php and zendto.conf into the default new ones supplied with the upgrade.

-Important Note for Upgrades to Version 5: You must use both of these tools to upgrade your configuration files, or else your ZendTo version 5 installation will most likely not work.
+Important Note for Upgrades to Version 5: You must use this tool to upgrade your configuration files, or else your ZendTo version 5 installation will most likely not work.

 In version 5, you will find there are now very few settings in zendto.conf.
 To learn how to customise the text and user interface in version 5 (beyond what you can still do in zendto.conf), please see the translators help page.
 It's actually really simple, I've set everything up for you to make it as easy as it can be.